Your SnapLands Team

 Her and her husband, Henry, are based in Southeastern Colorado on a working cattle operation.
 Lauren’s vision and leadership ensures SnapLands’ commitment to our clients are rooted in the operational success and applied land health impacts.

 Brandon Dalton, M. S., is Director of Special Projects.
 Brandon is intimately familiar with the realties of staffing, creating, managing, and implementing triple-bottom-line land management strategies.
 He brings a hands-on international expertise in holistic management and rangeland management to every project.
 His hard knocks from leading teams and agricultural businesses in New Zealand and the United States allows his practical insights to assist a diversity of cultures, rangelands, farmlands, and climates.
-Brandon has created his own custom-grazing business and has worked for 13-years generating results and returns in restorative ranching and farming operations.
+Brandon has created his own custom-grazing business and has worked for 15-years generating results and returns in restorative ranching and farming operations.
 This includes overseeing large-scale government grazing permits, private family operations, and complex land portfolios on dry-lands and irrigated pastures with various livestock classes.
-He has collectively managed hundreds of thousands of livestock and acres, including one of NZ’s largest stations on the South Island, Lee’s Valley.
-He also heads a ranching internship program and various irrigation properties for Grasslands LLC.
+He has collectively managed hundreds of thousands of livestock and acres, including one of NZ’s largest stations on the South Island.
+Today he heads a diverse, working operation in central Oregon.

-His cowboy wife, Brandi, two sons, and daughter, regularly engage in ranch work on the Colorado’s Western Slope.
+His cowboy wife, Brandy, two sons, and daughter, regularly engage in ranch work.
 In his spare time, Brandon enjoys his additional passion in elk hunting, trout fishing, and competitive Jiu Jitsu.

 Skyler Smith, M. S., is Director of Ecological Restoration and Quality Assurance.
-He graduated from Colorado State University as magna cum laude of his class with a focus in land restoration.
+He graduated from Colorado State University as a magna cum laude of his class with a focus in land restoration.
 He serves as SnapLands’ Rangeland Field Technician and Data Quality Manager.
-As a life long Coloradan, he is passionate about conservation and land restoration of all scales.
-He brings both a depth and breath of scientific knowledge about the plant communities and land restoration to rangelands.
+As a lifelong Coloradan, he is passionate about conservation and land restoration on all scales.
+He brings both a depth and breadth of scientific knowledge about plant communities and land restoration to rangelands.

 Skyler graduated with a Bachelor of Science in Fish, Wildlife, and Conservation Biology and a minor in Restoration Ecology.
 He brings exceptional professionalism to his field work.
-In his down time, he is frequently backpacking in the Rocky Mountains and finding good reason to travel, go birding, and explore the outdoors.
+In his downtime, he is frequently backpacking in the Rocky Mountains and finding good reasons to travel, go birding, and explore the outdoors.